Short, sharp shock

-The phrase "short, sharp shock" means "a punishment that is ... severe but only lasts for a short time".
+The phrase "short, sharp shock" describes a punishment that is severe but which only lasts for a short time.
 It is an example of alliteration.
 Although the phrase originated earlier, it was popularised in Gilbert and Sullivan's 1885 comic opera The Mikado, where it appears in the song near the end of Act I, "I Am So Proud".
 It has since been used in popular songs, song titles, and literature, as well as in general speech.

 Origin

 Mary I of England used the phrase in 1555 to refer to what she hoped would be a brief and effective use of brutality to persuade the populace to return to Catholicism by publicly burning a small number of visible Protestant heretics, rather than making a larger more systemic purge.

 John Conington's 1870 translation of the First Satire of Horace includes the following lines:

-Yon soldier's lot is happier, sure, than mine:

-One short, sharp shock, and presto! all is done.

 The Mikado

-In Act I of the 1885 Gilbert and Sullivan opera The Mikado, the Emperor of Japan, having learned that the town of Titipu is behind on its quota of executions, has decreed that at least one beheading must occur immediately.
+In Act I of the 1885 Gilbert and Sullivan opera The Mikado, the Emperor of Japan, having learned the town of Titipu is behind on its quota of executions, has decreed that at least one beheading must occur immediately.
 Three government officials, Pooh-Bah, Ko-Ko and Pish-Tush, discuss which of them should be beheaded to save the town from ruin.
 Pooh-Bah says that, although his enormous pride would normally prompt him to volunteer for such an important civic duty, he has decided to "mortify" his pride, and so he declines this heroic undertaking.
 He points out that Ko-Ko is already under sentence of death for the capital crime of flirting, and so Ko-Ko is the obvious choice to be beheaded.
 The three characters then sing the song "I Am So Proud".
 In the last lines of the song, they contemplate "the sensation" of the "short, sharp shock" caused by being beheaded: